-Only around 11% of our teachers are our full-time employees, and the rest are academics from universities and colleges or designers of private studios within their respective specializations who typically work for us on a part-time basis.
+Around 11% of our teachers are our full-time employees, who contributed around 40% of our total credit hours delivered for fiscal year ended December 31, 2022, and the rest are academics from universities and colleges or designers of private studios within their respective specializations who typically work for us on a part-time basis.
 If our part-time teachers fail to deliver quality courses as a result of inadequate devotion of their time and energy to our courses, our business may also be adversely affected.
 Furthermore, China promulgated certain regulations in November 2016 requiring post-secondary school teachers to obtain approval from their employers prior to engaging in part-time jobs.
 If these part-time teachers choose to, or are forced to, discontinue their relationship with us to comply with such regulations, we will need to seek new teachers to replace them.
 We cannot assure you we will be able to find replacements at a reasonable cost on a timely basis, if at all.